Chia seeds are among the most nutritious foods on the planet! "Ch-ch-ch-chia!"

 When compared to flaxseed, chia seeds provide more omega-3s, calcium, phosphorus and fiber - all essential nutrients that most people are not getting enough of.

-Here are 11 reasons why you should be including them in your daily diet:
+Here are 11 health benefits of chia seeds and why you should be including them in your daily diet:

 - 1 oz. of chia seeds has 18% of the recommended daily amount of calcium.